Ron Coleman - Director

-Karen Taylor is an RMN with 16 years experience in the NHS in England with both older people and adults of working age.
-Shehas personal experience of designing, implementing and managing innovative community care services.
+Karen Taylor was an RMN with 16 years experience in the NHS in England with both older people and adults of working age.
+She has personal experience of designing, implementing and managing innovative community care services.
 After leaving the NHS, she managed the company ‘Keepwell Ltd’ for 2 years and ran a psychosis resolution service based on Recovery.

 Karen has co-authored the workbook, ‘Working to Recovery’ and has also been involved in introducing recovery training into Australia, New Zealand, Palestine, Denmark and Italy as well as throughout the United Kingdom.